byterocket/c4-common-issues/0-Gas-Optimizations.md

 ## G010 - Make Function `payable`

 ### Description

+⚡️ Community sentiment suggests to not accept this optimization due to security risks ⚡️

 Functions marked as `paybale` are slightly cheaper than non-`payable` ones, because the Solidity compiler inserts a check into non-`payable` functions